n8n-io/n8n-docs/docs/hosting/configuration/task-runners.md

 The task runner comes bundled within the n8n Docker image.
 The Docker image also includes the task runner launcher.

 The launcher can start the runner on-demand, which means lower memory usage when there's no work needed, but a short delay (few hundred ms) in cold-start.
-The launcher also monitors the launcher and restarts it in case of infinite loops or other issues.
+The launcher also monitors the runner and restarts it in case of infinite loops or other issues.

 Run a task runner container from the n8n Docker image by setting the following properties: